nipuniuthpala/wealthwizardsTest/README.md

 # Part 4: CI Integration

 pipeline {

-    agent any   // you can have docker or jenkons it self to run
+    agent any   // you can have docker or jenkins it self to run

     tools {nodejs "node"}